Healthdirect Free Australian health advice you can count on.

 Key facts

-• Hydromorphone is prescribed for the short-term relief of severe pain, where other pain-relief medicines have been ineffective or cannot be used.
+• Hydromorphone is prescribed for the short-term relief of severe pain, where other pain relief medicines have not been effective or cannot be used.

 • Always take hydromorphone exactly as prescribed by your doctor.